 21 Jun / Dianova launches campaign to end the Stigma of Addiction

-Starting June 26th, the campaign “Bringing Addiction Stigma to an End” is to be launched to help raise awareness about the physical and psychological consequences of stigmatizing people facing substance use disorders or behavioural addictions.
-The campaign aims to emphasize that addiction is not a personal choice but a public health issue that needs to be addressed as such.
+Starting June 26th, the campaign “Bringing Addiction Stigma to an End” aims to help raise awareness about the physical and psychological consequences of stigmatizing people facing substance use disorders or behavioural addictions.
+The campaign intends to emphasize that addiction is not a personal choice, but a public health issue that needs to be addressed as such.

 “Sometimes I would feel like I was bearing the stigma of addiction on my face.
 I’d feel uncomfortable wherever I was”.
 These words by a recovering substance abuser draw attention to the consequences of rejection and discrimination in people facing addiction disorders.